omarkmu/pz-omichat/docs/format-strings/functions.md

 These functions are related to generating pseudo-random values.

+> [!NOTE]
-**Note:** many format strings are seeded with a constant value, to prevent changes when re-evaluating.
+> Many format strings are seeded with a constant value, to prevent changes when re-evaluating.
-To get pseudo-random values for these, use `$Randomseed()` first.
+> To get pseudo-random values for these, use `$Randomseed()` first.

 ### `$Choose(...)` {#random-choose}